 "There’s still potential but the margins are getting thinner and thinner.”

-Maybe Georgia is the Future
+Is Georgia the Future of Poker?

 That doesn’t seem to apply to Georgia.
 Or at least the potential there is comparatively high.
 Because when Jungleman shows up there are people who want to challenge him.
 And when they do, it’s not a friendly mid-stakes game.